C-bowman/midas/docs/source/index.rst

 Introduction
 ------------
-MIDAS is a framework for Bayesian and integrated data analysis.
+MIDAS is a framework for Bayesian and integrated data analysis in Python.

 Use diagnostic models from any source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^